ng-Classic/ng-classic/aio/content/guide/upgrade.md

 <code-example header="app/phone-list/phone-list.component.ts" path="upgrade-phonecat-2-hybrid/app/phone-list/phone-list.component.ts" region="getphones"></code-example>

-Now you need to downgrade the Angular Classiccomponent so you can use it in AngularJS.
+Now you need to downgrade the Angular Classic component so you can use it in AngularJS.
-Instead of registering a component, you register a `phoneList` *directive*, a downgraded version of the Angular Classiccomponent.
+Instead of registering a component, you register a `phoneList` *directive*, a downgraded version of the Angular Classic component.

 The `as angular.IDirectiveFactory` cast tells the TypeScript compiler that the return value of the `downgradeComponent` method is a directive factory.

 <code-example header="app/phone-list/phone-list.component.ts" path="upgrade-phonecat-2-hybrid/app/phone-list/phone-list.component.ts" region="downgrade-component"></code-example>

-The new `PhoneListComponent` uses the Angular Classic`ngModel` directive, located in the `FormsModule`.
+The new `PhoneListComponent` uses the Angular Classic `ngModel` directive, located in the `FormsModule`.
 Add the `FormsModule` to `NgModule` imports and declare the new `PhoneListComponent` since you downgraded it:

 <code-example header="app.module.ts" path="upgrade-phonecat-2-hybrid/app/app.module.ts" region="phonelist"></code-example>